Corrade/OW-workshop/hitscan_spheres/README.md

 ## Demo
 The file `demo_code.ow` contains the code for a small demo of the action.

-Additionally you can watch the demo [here](https://giant.gfycat.com/DirectDizzyFrog.webm) or import it using `76X8K` if you're on an OW version 1.37 or later.
+Additionally you can watch the demo [here](https://giant.gfycat.com/DirectDizzyFrog.webm) or import it using `76X8K`.`

 In the demo you can press `ability 1` to update the position of the object, which is a blue sphere.